Advertiser Disclosure

 The Chase Sapphire Preferred card is one of our favorite beginner credit cards, while the Southwest Plus card is a fantastic choice for Southwest loyalists.

-Even though these 2 credit cards are both issued by Chase, each offers specific features and benefits that will be advantageous for different types of travelers.
-For this reason, it can often get confusing as to whether you should get the Chase Sapphire Preferred card or the Southwest Plus card.
+Even though these credit cards are both issued by Chase, each offers specific features and benefits that are advantageous for different types of travelers.
+It can often get confusing whether you should get the Chase Sapphire Preferred card or the Southwest Plus card.
+And thanks to a recent card revamp of the Southwest Plus card, understanding which benefits are going away at the end of the year, as well as the new benefits (some of which start now and others in 2026), may be a deciding factor on whether you apply for the card (or when to do so).
+For clarity, we’ll note exactly which benefits are left at the end of the year.

-In this guide, we’ll walk you through everything you need to know to make that informed decision!
+In this guide, we’ll walk you through everything you need to know about these two cards in order to figure out which one is right for you.

-The Chase Sapphire Preferred card and Southwest Plus card both offer outsized benefits and perks relative to their annual fee; so what’s the difference between the 2 cards?
+The Chase Sapphire Preferred card and Southwest Plus card both offer larger-than-life benefits and perks relative to their annual fee.
+So what’s the difference between the two cards?

 Here’s a comparison of what to expect with each card: